dawoodkhan82/gradio-assessment/README.md

 ## What we're looking for

 Please don't feel the need to spend too much time on this assessment!
-You can always discuss your approach and how you would've implemented something you didn't have the time for.
+To re-iterate: you can always discuss your approach and how you would've implemented something you didn't have the time for.
 We're mainly looking for how you work and communicate.

 ### Overall: